The Look

 Love Me: The crowd is definitely enthusiastic in Greensboro.
 Way to go, North Carolina!

 All Shook Up: Elvis offers up a surprisingly spirited version.
-At least he doesn’t sound bored like he often does on this song.
+At least he doesn’t seem bored like he often does on this song.

-Teddy Bear/Don’t Be Cruel: I usually don’t enjoy the “oldies” section of the show in 1972, but Elvis again sounds enthusiastic on this medley.
+Teddy Bear/Don’t Be Cruel: I usually don’t enjoy the “oldies” section of the show in 1972, but Elvis again seems enthusiastic on this medley.

 Hound Dog: Well, that all just went out the window.
 Elvis really should have retired “Hound Dog” after 1970.
 This is a rather poor version.